 Swayambhunath located at the west of Kathmandu is the oldest religious site of Nepal.
 The architecture of the Swayambhunath Stupa is fabulous.
 The ancient religious architecture atop a hill in the Kathmandu Valley, Syambhunath is also known as the Monkey Temple as a number of rhesus primates live there.
 As Syambunath Stupa is on the top of a hill in the Kathmandu Valley you can have a great view of Kathmandu from this location.

 This site is an ideal place to escape away from the hustle and bustle of the Kathmandu Valley.
-Spinning the prayer wheels in the Swayambhu gives you the wonderful feeling, seeing the vibrant prayer flags is really mesmerizing and climbing the 365 stairs gives you the amazing experience.
+Spinning the prayer wheels in the Swayambhu gives you a wonderful feeling, seeing the vibrant prayer flags is really mesmerizing and climbing the 365 stairs gives you an amazing experience.

 Apart from being the popular visiting site, Syambhunath is the holiest place for both Hindu and Buddhist Pilgrims.

 The architecture of stupa and their symbolic meaning

 The structure of the Stupa symbolizes the great meaning.
 The stupa consists of the whitewashed dome at the base which symbolizes the entire world, the 13-tired tower-like structure at the top symbolizes the 13 stages to nirvana.
 Above the 13 tires, there is gajur.
 The nose-like structure in the stupa is actually the Nepali number Ek(one) which signifies unity.